MichalRosowski/Credit-Risk-Prediction-R/README.md

 ## 📂 File Structure
 * `credit_risk_modeling.Rmd` - The main notebook containing data preparation, model training, evaluation metrics, and business insights.
+* `credit_risk_modeling.html` - An exported HTML report.
+It allows for a quick preview of the entire code, results, and plots directly in a web browser.

 ## ⚙️ How to Run
 To view the code and results, you can open the `.Rmd` file in RStudio or Posit Cloud.
 Make sure to install the `h2o` package before running the environment: